USC's Athletic Facilities

 The USC football team practices at nearby Howard Jones Field, which was expanded in the fall of 1998 to include Brian Kennedy Field.
 In early 1999, Goux's Gate--named after the late popular long-time former assistant coach Marv Goux--was erected at the entrance to the practice field.

-USC's other on-campus athletic facilities include Marks Tennis Stadium (a renovation is underway, highlighted by the Buntmann Family Tennis Center), the McAlister Field (for soccer and lacrosse), Merle Norman Stadium (for sand volleyball), the 1,500-seat Lyon Center (a campus student recreation center which has hosted some Trojan intercollegiate events) and the Physical Education Building (housing the 1,000-seat North Gym).
+USC's other on-campus athletic facilities include Marks Tennis Stadium (renovated in 2016, highlighted by the Buntmann Family Tennis Center), the McAlister Field (for soccer and lacrosse), Merle Norman Stadium (for sand volleyball), the 1,500-seat Lyon Center (a campus student recreation center which has hosted some Trojan intercollegiate events) and the Physical Education Building (housing the 1,000-seat North Gym).